 - Bend your knees as far as comfortable

 - Lift with your leg and back muscles

 - Avoid twisting

 Caregivers should also take care of themselves.
-You can increase your capacity and tolerance by strengthening your back and abdominal muscles, stretching to increase flexibility, and with cardiovascular conditioning.
-Be sure you make regular visits to your own physician and take your medications.
+You can increase your capacity and tolerance by strengthening your back and abdominal muscles, stretching to increase flexibility, and cardiovascular conditioning.
+Be sure to make regular visits to your own physician and take your medications.